aujxn/halfrate/README.md

 ```

 Convolving these coefficients on the source signal with a stride of 2
-results in a signal with half the sample rate and limited aliasing of
+results in a signal decimated to half the sample rate and limited aliasing of
 the upper frequencies.